Workplace Romance: 3 Keys to Handling Love in the Office

 Our HR expert contributor Jackie Plunkett agrees with this assessment, saying that office rumors about romance often spur the introduction of a relationship contract when employees don’t come to HR.

-The question then becomes: How do you get employees to feel comfortable disclosing a budding relationship?
+2. How do you help employees feel comfortable disclosing a budding relationship?

-Campbell and Einstein say it’s crucial for HR to build an environment of trust because sometimes these secrets are especially difficult to share.
+Campbell and Einstein say HR must build an environment of trust because sometimes these personal secrets are especially difficult to share.
 (For example, if someone is engaged in extra-marital romance or is in an LGBTQ+ relationship and is not yet out at work).

 Plunkett points out that while some employees may be hesitant to sign a contract, it offers protection to the employee and the company, ensuring conduct expectations have been addressed.